 I am thrilled to start my 8th year here at the Lyme School and my 10th year of teaching overall.
 Previously, I taught 3rd, 4th, and 5th grade.
 I hold a Masters degree in Elementary Education from Antioch University New England and a B.S. in Animal Biotechnology and Conservation and a minor in Environmental Science from Delaware Valley College.

-Outside of school I love traveling and staying active doing different outdoor activities; hiking, running, XC skiing, etc. I also love to cook, do muay thai and yoga, read, knit, and volunteer.
+Outside of school I love traveling and staying active doing different outdoor activities; hiking, running, XC skiing, etc. I also love to cook, do muay thai and pilates, read, knit, and volunteer.